hbrunn/interface-github/github_connector/README.rst

 Roadmap / Known Issues
 ======================

-* For the time being, Github API doesn't provide parent team / child team information.
+* For the time being, Github API doesn't provide some informations that are available by the classic UI, that includes:

+1. team hierarchy: the field is present in the model github_team.parent_id, but unused.
+2. permission of team on repositories: the field is so present in the model github_team_repository.permission, but set to 'undefined' for the time being.

-Possible improvements :
+* Possible improvements:

-* Create a new module github_connector_website, that could display teams / repositories / branches informations for non logged users.
+1. Create a new module github_connector_website, that could display teams / repositories / branches informations for non logged users.

-* Analyse commits. (author, quantity by milestones, etc...) this feature has been partially implemented in a V8.0
+2. Analyse commits. (author, quantity by milestones, etc...) this feature has been partially implemented in a V8.0 PR.

+3. Synchronize Pull Request, Issues, Comments. this feature has been partially implemented in a V8.0 PR.

+* Refactor the github connector:

+A python librairy is available named, PyGitHub.
+It could be interesting to use it, instead of using custom code.
+However, this lib doesn't provides good access to child object, that generates for the time being, unecessary api calls.
+For exemple, updating a repository should call before a call to the parent organization.
+(The current module is so faster)

+``sudo pip install PyGitHub``

 Credits
 =======